phetsims/gas-properties/doc/implementation-notes.md

 **Coordinate Transforms**: The model coordinate frame is in picometers (pm), with +x right, +y up.
 The standard (scenery) view coordinate frame has +x right, +y down.
 The transform is therefore a scaling transform that inverts the y axis.
 See `BaseModel` for specifics.

 **Time Transforms**: Real time (seconds) is scaled to sim time (picoseconds) by `TimeTransform`.
 Transforms are provided for "normal" and "slow" sim times.
 The `dt` for all top-level ScreenView and Model classes is in seconds, because that's what is provided by `Sim.js` when it steps the simulation.
 The `dt` values for all other methods are in picoseconds.
 (The units for `dt` are clearly documented throughout the code.)

-**Memory Management**: With the exception of `Particle` instances, all object instances (model and view) persist for the lifetime of the sim.
+**Memory Management**: With the exception of `Particle` and `ParticleNode` instances, all object instances (model and view) persist for the lifetime of the sim.
 There is no need to call `unlink`, `removeListener`, `dispose`, etc.

 **Query Parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in `GasPropertiesQueryParameters`.